 In the age of 24-hour food channels, typical meat-and-vegetable dinners have become hopelessly pedestrian, and sophisticated diners demand a wider range of flavors and sensations.
 The Iberostar Rose Hall has stepped up to the challenge with its lineup of four fantastic a la carte restaurants; Japanese, gourmet, Italian, and a classic American steakhouse.

 All four restaurants are geared toward an intimate evening for couples and small groups.
 Pleasant lighting, comfortable chairs and fine linens and flatware, along with soft music and an experienced attentive staff, enhance the experience.
 Most dinners feature three to five courses and an extensive list of wines from Spain, France, South Africa, Australia, and California.
 The Argentinian cabernets and Tempranillos from Spain are highly recommended.

 A sampling of the courses at La Toscana, the resort’s Italian restaurant, includes a Caprese salad, classic minestrone soup, grilled swordfish Dame with pignoles and sweet basil, and macerated pears in grappa and dressed with chocolate fondant.
 You’ll also find shrimp risotto and saffron lobster, roulade of veal filet with spinach served in a cauliflower cream sauce, and veal tortellini.
 The presentation is incredible—you will almost hate to eat it and mess it up!

 At Galleon, the American steakhouse, fresh cuts of meat are displayed at the entry.
-Of course there’s a grilled New York strip, ribeye, and filet mignon, but you’ll also find grilled farm chicken served with a with lobster tail and chimichurri sauce, and lamb ribs macerated with honey and grilled over rosemary.
+Of course, there are options of grilled New York strip, ribeye, and filet mignon, but you’ll also find grilled farm chicken served with a with lobster tail and chimichurri sauce, and lamb ribs macerated with honey and grilled over rosemary.